Explore Sri Lanka's Pearl Paradise

 Pasikuda

-Activities: Relax on the pristine beach, enjoy water sports, and explore nearby Batticaloa with its famous lagoon and lighthouse.
+Activities: Relax on pristine beaches, enjoy water sports, and explore nearby Batticaloa with its lagoon and lighthouse.

 Accommodation: Luxury beachfront resorts and boutique hotels.